dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 9, t₁, "x" ]) = t₀.x

-Decode a CBOR list beginning with a `10` as a record projection:
+Decode a CBOR array beginning with a `10` as a record projection:

     decode-1.0(t₁) = t₀   …